Direction and choreography Alicia Soto

 Extras: Puri Recio, Soraya Suárez, Amira Vaquero Alonso and Mª Carmen Morales

 Cast: 1 b-boy + 1 dancer + 1 technician

 Scenography: a micro car 1.90 m long x 1.36 m high x 1.20 m wide.
 The crystals are fullHD LED monitors

 A production by Alicia Soto-Hojarasca.
 With the collaboration of the City Council of Serrada.
 Company subsidized by INAEM.

 The internationally renowned dance company Alicia Soto-Hojarasca resumed for this production in 2022 its close collaboration with the Valladolid town of Serrada, after having been a resident company from 2005 to 2013.
 During that period, 9 of the most emblematic shows of his trajectory.

-With the support and complicity of the Serrada City Council a renewed production of La petite voiture.
-The Comtesse, a show that was born in Serrada in 2011.
-As on that occasion La Petite Voiture 2.0 It has had many inhabitants and businesses from Serrada both in the artistic, technical and production part.
-For example, the transformation that was made of the car that is the protagonist of the piece, an antique from the 50s, into an ecological vehicle with screens for projections in the different windows was carried out by Talleres Paco in 2011 and now the same establishment has taken care of your set-up.
-In addition, there have been three women from the town in the recordings of the video-creation that accompanies the show.
+With the support and complicity of the Serrada City Council a renewed production of La petite Voiture was launched.
+La Comtesse, a show that was born in Serrada in 2011.
+As on that occasion, La Petite Voiture 2.0 has included many residents and businesses in Serrada, both in the artistic and technical and production aspects.
+The transformation that was made with the car that is the protagonist of the piece, an antique from the 50s, into an ecological vehicle with screens for projections in the different windows was carried out by Talleres Paco in 2011, and now the same establishment has been charge of its set-up.
+In addition, three women from the town have been included in the recordings of the video creation that accompanies the show.

 So far there are no new sessions planned